Sandthorn/sandthorn_sequel_projection/README.md

 Main points:

-- Projections register themselves in a database table
+- Projections are placed in a projections folder for easy access
 - DSL for registering listeners to filtered event streams

 Requirements on event handling: